 Recovery after Stevens-Johnson syndrome can take weeks to months, depending on the severity of your condition.
-If your doctor determines that your case of Stevens-Johnson syndrome was caused by medication, you'll need to permanently avoid the medication and all others related to it.
+If it was caused by a medication, you'll need to permanently avoid that drug and others closely related to it.

-- Nirken MH, et al. Stevens-Johnson syndrome and toxic epidermal necrolysis: Clinical manifestations; pathogenesis; and diagnosis. http://www.uptodate.com/home/index.html.
-Accessed Dec.
-13, 2010.
+- Nirken MH, et al. Stevens-Johnson syndrome and toxic epidermal necrolysis: Clinical manifestations; pathogenesis; and diagnosis. http://www.uptodate.com/home.
+Accessed Nov.
+25, 2013.

-- High WA, et al. Stevens-Johnson syndrome and toxic epidermal necrolysis: Management, prognosis, and long-term sequelae. http://www.uptodate.com/home/index.html.
-Accessed Dec.
-13, 2010.
+- High WA, et al. Stevens-Johnson syndrome and toxic epidermal necrolysis: Management, prognosis, and long-term sequelae. http://www.uptodate.com/home.
+Accessed Nov.
+25, 2013.